Shweta Tiwari’s Ex-husband Raja Chaudhary Assaults People On The Sets, Gets Arrested!

 - Raja arrested for assaulting Shweta, gets bail

-Raja Chaudhary, who was in news for a long time for troubling his ex-wife, Shweta Tiwari, manhandling her husband, Abhinav Kohi, and temper tantrums in the Bigg Boss 2 house, is in news again!
+Raja Chaudhary was in news for a long time for troubling his ex-wife, Shweta Tiwari by manhandling her husband, Abhinav Kohi, and his temper tantrums in the Bigg Boss 2 house.
+He has managed to hit the headlines again.

+The former Bigg Boss contestant was arrested for assaulting people!
 Apparently, the actor, who was shooting for a Bhojpuri film in Bithoor, near Kanpur, got involved in a drunken brawl with his film's crew and a group of people late on Friday (June 1, 2018) night.

-Raja Gets Into Drunken Brawl
+Raja Gets Into A Drunken Brawl

 According to TOI report, "The brawl turned into a fist fight, with the people involved calling the local police.
 The Bithoor police have now registered a case against Raja Choudhary, for improper behaviour under the influence of alcohol."